chinmaypurav/chinmaypurav/README.md

 ## whoami 👋

 A self taught ever learning software developer, with PHP Laravel (4+ years) as core skillset.
 I am a core backend developer with good understanding to integrate with the front end parts.

-I am also an enthusiast pen tester, with penetration knowledge I reach out to the code owners and help them notice and fix thier vulnerabilities at no cost; out of goodwill.
+I am also an enthusiast pen-tester, with penetration knowledge I reach out to the code owners and help them notice and fix thier vulnerabilities at no cost; out of goodwill.
 This also helps me level up my security knowledge to myself and share it with others.

 ## Skills & Technologies